Works On My Machine

 }

-As described by this issue, this code path reproducibly returns a subprocess error in the HTTP response trailers on another developer’s machine.
+This code path reproducibly returns a subprocess error in the HTTP response trailers on another developer’s machine:

 1